WHO WE ARE

 We currently have two payment options for the choir:

 OPTION 1: Pay upfront for the term, with each rehearsal costing $10 per week (usually we run in line with the QLD Government school terms).

-The cost of Term 1, 2019 paid upfront is $90.
-Please register for this option here.
+The cost of Term 3, 2019 paid upfront is $60.
+For new singers, please register for this option here.

 OPTION 2: Pay each week on arrival, with each rehearsal costing $12 per week (usually we run in line with the QLD Government school terms).
 The reason we have a different price point is to help cover the extra time put into registering you on your arrival each week, as well as the pos unit for eftpos payments.
 Many choirs do not offer the option to pay each week, but we know that this would make life a little easier for many of our singers, so we want to make sure we cater to all.
 Payment can be made either by cash or card.

-The cost of Term 1, 2019 paying each week is $108 altogether.
-Please register for this option here.
+The cost of Term 3, 2019 paying each week is $72 altogether.
+For new singers, please register for this option here.

 WHERE CAN I PARK?

-You can park in the carpark on Yallambee Road (bottom carpark of the school) and walk up, or alternatively you can park in the surrounding streets.
+You can park in the carparks on Curragundi Street (side of the school, and no hill!), Yallambee Road (bottom carpark of the school) and walk up, or alternatively you can park in the surrounding streets.

 WHERE DO WE PERFORM?

 We will perform at any local events that may wish to have us performing, as well as our own concerts twice a year (one mid year and one end of year).